Yasmin-9/ClaimSights/README.md

 ![image](https://github.com/Yasmin-9/Project-4-Group-5/assets/136015250/328536c7-828a-4ed1-a351-22a5377eefc7)

 ## ETL, and Data Preprocessing
-The database was loaded in using POSTGRES, connected to engine via SQL
+The database was loaded in using POSTGRES, connected to engine via SQL.
+After the data was loaded, steps were taken to prepare data for machine training.

+- Replaced string values "Male" and "Female" to integers (0 and 1 respectively)
+- Applied standard scaling on relevant columns for consistency
+- Two seperate encoding methods were applied to utilize it across various machine learning (ML) models for better optimization:
+          - Dummy Data: Due to the nature of Diagnosis code's being multiclass and categorical, the                         Diagnosis_Group was dummified to make it usable in the ML model.
+          - One hot encoding: This method was applied to 'Diagnosis_Family' as per the reason listed above

 ## Machine Modeling: Supervised learning
 The most ideal model for this data type was random forest classifier as the data had binary and multiclass features with a large number of total features.
 To balance the distribution of the data sampling between the 'status' category, a ```class_weight``` hyperparameter was used to enhance the machines ability to predict more accurately.